Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 The challenge process must assess students on all course learning standards of Grades 11 and 12 courses, and on the Big Ideas, Curricular Competencies, and content of Grade 10 courses.
 Examples of assessment strategies that could be used in a challenge process include such things as hands-on demonstrations, oral performances, interviews, written examinations, or presentations of a collection of work.
 Challenge processes should be substantive, but not onerous

 If the enrolling board of education arranges with another board to conduct a challenge assessment for a Ministry-developed course not offered in the enrolling school district, then the enrolling board must pay any fee charged by the non-enrolling board to cover the costs of the challenge process.

 Credit will be awarded through challenge following the procedures of the board of education.

 Awarding credit through challenge should be based on the same standards used for students who have taken the course through enrollment.
 A challenge is considered successful when a student has achieved at least a C- and 50 percent.

 For reporting and transcript purposes, schools must assign a letter grade and percentage to all credits awarded through challenge processes.

 To receive funding, enrolling boards of education must report successful course challenges to the Ministry through the Transcript and Examination (TRAX) system by June 30 of the school year in which the challenge occurred.
 For courses completed via a challenge process, schools must report the appropriate TRAX code in the "Course Type Field."
 More information about reporting course challenges can be found in the Handbook of Procedures for the Graduation Program.

 External Credentials Policy

-This policy describes how students earn credit towards graduation through certain external credentials approved by the Ministry.
+This policy describes how students earn credit towards graduation through external credentials approved by the Ministry.

 All students enrolled with a board of education are entitled to receive credit if they have earned a Ministry-approved credential.